 Planning grounding exercises for Zoom meetings

-Practicing grounding exercises on Zoom is a great way to create deeper connections and more mindful meetings, and bring greater intention to your virtual interactions.
+Practicing virtual grounding exercises for meetings on Zoom is a great way to create deeper connections and more mindful meetings, and bring greater intention to your virtual interactions.

 First, check in with the energy you’re bringing into the meeting.
 Any to-do lists you have or emotional baggage you’re carrying, let it go for the duration of the meeting.